kunalvirdi/codecrafters-redis-javascript/README.md

    - Implements the Redis Serialization Protocol (RESP) to handle structured communication between the client and server.
    - Supports parsing of Redis commands and responding with appropriate data types, ensuring seamless command execution.

-2. **RDB File Parser**
+2. **RDB Persistence**
    - Parses existing Redis database (RDB) files for restoring data into memory.
    - Handles the deserialization of complex data structures, enabling efficient persistence and recovery of data.
+   - Supports saving in-memory data to disk using RDB file persistence.
+   - Ensures data durability and recovery during restarts or unexpected failures by periodically saving snapshots of the dataset.

-3. **Basic Commands**
+3. **Commands Supported**
    - Supports `GET` and `SET` operations to store and retrieve key-value pairs.
    - Implements expiration handling to automatically remove keys after a set time.
    - Includes the `WAIT` command for ensuring replication to a specified number of slaves.